vvr-rao/Container-on-Lambda/README.md

 7) IMPORTANT!!! - Delete by using "serverless remove" or you will get a hefty bill!

-Also included code for a Lighting AUra Component to call the API from Salesforce.
+Also included code for a Lighting Aura Component to call the API from Salesforce.
 This can be exposed as an Action on a Record and is a way to consume the Model.

 ### Sample Input (POST)
 {